lucasmfaria/image_classifier/README.md

 ### TODOs
 - [X] Jupyter notebook with the Transfer Learning experiment
 - [X] Script to generate the data splits (train, test and validation).
-- [X] Under sampling for the majority classes, controlled by the user.
+- [X] Support for under/over sampling the majority/minority classes, controlled by the user.
 - [X] Train and test scripts
 - [X] Script to save the last trained model with test statistics
 - [X] Create user interface to train, test, predict and serve model (need to improve)